 USE OF FUNDS

-Generally our customers use cash generated from an H&T loan or sale of gold to fund day-to-day living expenses.
-Customers also use our services to solve short-term cash needs of their business or for a wide range of household expenditure requirements.
+An H&T loan or sale of gold will generally be used by our customers to fund day-to-day living expenses.
+Our services are utilised to resolve shortterm cash flow requirements for both business and household expenditure.